-By asking these questions and drilling down on each point, you should be able to map out the customer problem clearly.
+By asking these questions and drilling into each point, you should be able to map out the customer problem clearly.
 Leverage this understanding when preparing a proposal for a roadmap from status quo to final success.

 Remember, 90% of AI tech companies talk about features to market and sell AI.
-The company who wins does not have the best technology.
-The company who wins demonstrates that they understand their customer best.
+The company that wins does not have the best technology.
+The company that wins demonstrates that they understand their customer best.

-Great Proposals that Sell AI Start from the Promise Land
+Great Proposals That Sell AI Start from the Promised Land

-If you followed your process, you know what your customer’s pain points are.
-You know their goals and what the cost of inaction are.
+If you followed your marketing and sales process, you know what your customer’s pain points are.
+You know their goals and what the cost of inaction is.

-Once you have all this information you have the opportunity to adopt a value-based pricing approach but that is a topic for another ebook.
+Once you have all this information you have the opportunity to adopt a value-based pricing approach, but that is a topic for another day.
 For the purposes of this document, we will assume that your pricing work is done and well suited to your market.

-Like all bad marketing, many proposals focus on the what.
-For three vCores of processing and 1TB of data, customer pays $X. Focusing on what is the best way of getting stuck in budget negotiations and pricing issues.
+Like all bad marketing, many proposals focus on the ‘what’.
+For three vCores of processing and 1TB of data, the customer pays $X. Focusing on ‘what’ is the best way of getting stuck in budget negotiations and pricing issues.

-- To prove these assumptions, you may need to go through a pilot phase were a limited number of uses deploy the solution.
+- To prove these assumptions, you may need to go through a pilot phase, where a limited number of users deploy the solution.
 Propose the pilot with a recommended number of users, who they should be, why and what KPIs to track.
 If the KPI milestones are reached in a certain amount of time, contract goes to full deployment automatically.

 - Before deploying the pilot, a POC may need to be created for technical assumptions.
 How tough is it to connect our tools together and collect the data?
-Define the POC, milestones and state that if the POC succeed, pilot starts automatically.
+Define the POC, milestones, and state that if the POC succeeds then the pilot starts automatically.

-If a customer agrees with the roadmap and milestone but wants to only sign a small deal for a POC first, “just to see”, ask why.
-Does she not believe in your value proposition?
+If a customer agrees with the roadmap and milestones, but wants to only sign a small deal for a POC first – ask why.
+Do they not believe in your value proposition?
 Are the objectives wrong?
-Startups who market and sell AI and the underlying vision well are able to sell the end of the process, not just the first step.
+Companies that market and sell AI, and the underlying vision, well are able to sell through to the end of the process, not just the first step.

 Whatever happens, do not budge.
-You cannot accept to sign a POC or pilot if there is no production licence at the end of the tunnel.
+You cannot accept signing a POC or pilot if there is no production license at the end of the tunnel.
 And don’t be afraid to fail fast.

 Dos and Don’ts to Sell AI